-III.
-Meal Expenses Associated with Overnight Travel (Non-High Cost Areas in Georgia)
+Meal Per Diem Expenses Associated with Overnight Travel within Non-High Cost Areas in Georgia

-Employees traveling overnight will be paid a per diem amount designed to cover the cost of three meals per day for all days of travel other than the day of departure and return.
-The maximum per diem for three meals is \$28.00 per day for travel within non-high cost areas of Georgia.
-Employees traveling overnight within the State of Georgia non-high cost areas, will receive 100% reimbursement on the first and last day of travel, less any provided meal(s).
+Travelers staying overnight within the State of Georgia will be paid a per diem amount designed to cover the cost of three meals per day for all days of travel.
+See the following link to meal per diem allowances on the State Accounting Office website: https://sao.georgia.gov/state-travel-policy.
+Travelers staying overnight within the State of Georgia non-high cost areas will receive 100% reimbursement on the first and last day of travel, less any provided meal(s).

-Employees whose headquarters are out of state and are visiting a non-high cost Georgia location will be reimbursed for 75% of the per diem amount on first and last day.
+Travelers whose primary work or education location is out of the state of Georgia and are visiting a non-high cost Georgia location will be reimbursed for 75% of the per diem amount on first and last day.

-In all cases deductions must also be made for any meals that have been provided.
+Deductions must be made for any meals that have been provided as outlined in the Required Meal Claim Deductions section above.

-IV.
-Meal Expenses Associated with Overnight Travel within High Cost Areas in Georgia
+Meal Per Diem Expenses Associated with Overnight Travel within High Cost Areas in Georgia